 At the end of this handbook is a form for your signature verifying you 1) have read this handbook, 2) understand its content, and 3) will comply with the content of this handbook.
-By the end of the first week of the internship this signed form must be handed in to the Program Director.
+By the end of the first week of the internship this signed form must be handed in to the Program Director via the Moodle dropbox.

-Nutrition & Dietetics Department Viterbo University

-Internship Program

-900 Viterbo Dr., La Crosse, WI 54601-8804
+Nutrition & Dietetics Department Viterbo University Internship Program 900 Viterbo Dr., La Crosse, WI 54601-8804 608-796-3671 32nd Edition, 2022

-608-796-3671

-31st Edition, 2021